-Incorporating eco-friendly and green elements into architectural designs has continued to grow in popularity over the years.
-From protecting the environment to decreasing pollution, the benefits of green architecture are endless.
+Incorporating eco-friendly elements into architectural designs has continued to grow in popularity over the years.
+From protecting the environment to saving on energy costs, the benefits of green architecture are endless.

-Here are three of the top sustainable building trends you'll most likely see more of in 2021.
+Here are three of the top sustainable building trends you should be sure to adopt into your building design in 2021.

 1. Green Energy and Energy Efficiency

 An increased focus on green, renewable energy is becoming more important in architectural designs.
-Instead of relying on traditional energy sources, more architects are looking for ways to create sustainable buildings that run on either solar, hydro or wind energy.
-Typically, this is achieved by producing local power or using energy from green sources, such as a solar-powered plant.
-The result is a design that is good for the environment and helps home and business owners save money.
+Instead of relying on traditional energy sources, more architects are looking for ways to create sustainable buildings that run on (or create) either solar, hydro, or wind energy.

-Along with producing renewable energy, buildings can also be designed with energy efficiency in mind to help homeowners save even more.
-From kitchen appliances to windows, energy-efficient constructions save power, which can lower energy bills each month.
-Other aspects ranging from interior insulation to simple timer switches that regulate lights can also play a key role in reducing energy consumption and costs each month.
+Along with producing renewable energy, new construction homes can also be designed with energy efficiency in mind to help homeowners save even more.
+From Energy Star kitchen appliances to dual-pane windows, energy-efficient construction saves power, which lowers energy bills each month.
+Other innovations from interior insulation to simple timer switches that regulate lights can also play a key role in reducing energy consumption and costs each month.

 2. Healthy, Renewable Building Materials

-Some traditional building materials have chemicals in them that can be harmful to people.
+It's been discovered that traditional building materials have chemicals in them that can be harmful to people.
 Homeowners are becoming more conscious of the negative environmental impact and health hazards that some of these materials can cause.
-Also, many homeowners now want to know exactly where the building materials were sourced from and what ingredients they contain.
+Additionally, many homeowners now want to know exactly where the building materials were sourced from and what ingredients they contain.

-In turn, healthy, sustainable building materials, such as timbercrete and low volatile organic compound (VOC) paints, are becoming more widespread and requested when renovating or building new spaces.
-Along with being healthier, these materials are also more environmentally friendly, helping reduce the structure's carbon footprint and lower operating costs.
+In turn, healthy, sustainable building materials, such as low volatile organic compound (VOC) paints, are becoming more widespread and requested when renovating or building new spaces.
+Along with being healthier, these materials are also more environmentally friendly, helping reduce the structure's carbon footprint.

 3. Stormwater Management